 The Joys Of Breast Feeding

 As I have discussed, with my first born, Jacob, I was able to express milk with a breast pump.
 With Emily this was not possible as she would not accept a bottle.
-This led to a period of time when I took Emily with me on all my training runs.
+This led to a period of time when I had to take Emily with me on some of my training runs.
 Gav would come along and look after Emily whilst I ran and then if she needed a feed I would have to stop, feed her, and then carry on.
 In the build up to my gold medal in the 2014 European Championships I would often be doing a really important track session but then have to stop part way through to feed Emily.
 I would feed her by the track and afterwards continue my track session.
 I found this quite comical and had a very relaxed approach to it all and just felt I would do what I could and that was all that mattered.
-I think this is the best approach when it comes to breast feeding on the run, to just go with the flow (excuse the pun), put your babies needs first and don’t stress over it.
+I think this is the best approach when it comes to breast feeding on the run, to just go with the flow (excuse the pun), put your babies needs first, and don’t stress over it.
 A few minutes of disruption to a run or session really doesn't matter that much.

 Another experience during breast feeding was that I would often feel very lop sided, which was only an issue when trying to run on the track.
-If I’d fed Emily from one side it would be empty but the other might be full of milk.
-I would often wear a couple of crop tops to control the lopsided bouncing.
+If I’d fed from one side it would be empty but the other might be full of milk.
+I would often wear a couple of crop tops to control the lopsided bouncing!
 I found all this really funny although it was a little awkward when trying to run fast round the bends!

-I breast fed Emily up until mid April 2014.
+I breast fed Emily up until the middle of April 2014.
 When I stopped I wanted to have an attempt at making a return to the British Athletics team.
-The national championships for the 10000m were extremely early in May and so when I stopped breast feeding I had around four weeks or so to go.
+The national championships for the 10000m were extremely early in May and so when I stopped breast feeding I had around four weeks or so until the race.
 The problem was I was running so terribly!
-Whilst breast feeding you don’t really notice if you’re just out on a normal training run, it’s not too bad really.
+Whilst breast feeding I don’t really notice how well I was doing when out on a normal training run, it’s not too bad really.
 However, when your at the track trying to run the times you know you need to run then it’s a completely different story.
 My reps on the track were way off what was needed.
 For instance, I would be running 1000m reps in 3:15 to 3:20 instead of 2:50 to 2:55.
 It really was a huge gap to close.
 Yet something really surprising happened to me when I stopped breast feeding.
 With each track session I got a little quicker, then a little quicker again, until I found myself running ok again.
 It was such a sudden and massive shift.
 I still wasn’t back running quick enough but in the final two sessions I ran reasonably well and I thought this comeback race might not be so embarrassing after all!
 I turned up at the race and I thought to myself, what will be will be.
 I’ll just give it my best shot!
 The gun went and I felt really good and so I went to the front and decided to just keep pushing the pace.
 It was extremely windy so qualifying times looked difficult but to my surprise I won the race and achieved the time I needed.
 It was May 2014 and my last track race had been the Olympic 5000m final in August 2012.
 I was so thrilled.
 I’d gone from a c-section in September to a national champion eight months later.
 It all felt a bit crazy.
 A month before that race I was running so poorly in my sessions that I didn’t really think I would be anywhere near the front, yet it came together just in the nick of time.